DabbinDallas/A4K_Recommendations/Otaku Setup Guide.md

 > <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/b4994eec-ab11-4e23-823b-7225de7d1962" />
 > 6. Click to authorize
 > <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/ed977cdf-39cd-410c-aec2-2a38d143d6a3" />
-> 7. Follow onscreen instructions ( ***This part is where different watchlist providers will give different instructions so pay attention to what the screen is telling you to do*** )
+> 7. Follow onscreen instructions (THIS PART IS WHERE DIFFERENT WATCHLIST PROVIDERS WILL GIVE DIFFERENT INSTRUCTIONS SO PAY ATTENTION TO WHAT THE SCREEN IS TELLING YOU TO DO)
 > <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/7135ad98-72fd-4ff5-9b6d-7e649f4518b9" />
-> 8. Copy and paste the link provided in the on screen instructions (for MAL the link is: https://armkai.vercel.app/api/mal)
+> 8. Copy and paste the link provided in the on screen instructions into your browser (for MAL the link is: https://armkai.vercel.app/api/mal)
 > <img width="1280" height="720" alt="firefox_Tr9klMSBgb" src="https://github.com/user-attachments/assets/a1ff7883-2ef9-40fb-b3d0-f11f0c9e96e1" />
 > 9. Sign into your watchlist provider account (create your account on the main website before you get to this step so you can just sign in) and after signing in you should get redirected to this page, click on Allow
 > <img width="1280" height="720" alt="image" src="https://github.com/user-attachments/assets/798b3684-9036-40ac-8d77-effd4e37f156" />